WangZesen/Reproduce-ResNet/README.md

 Where `<PROJECT_ACCOUNT>` is your Slurm project account.

-For systems not based on Slurm, you can extract the command from [`scripts/train/4xA40.sh`](./scripts/train/4xA40.sh) to run separately.
+For systems not based on Slurm, you can run [`scripts/train/local.sh`](./scripts/train/local.sh) to run on the local server with multiple GPUs or extract the command from [`scripts/train/4xA40.sh`](./scripts/train/4xA40.sh) to make your script.

 Evaluation on the validation set is performed along with training.